 A Complete Checklist for Buying a Restaurant

 So you’ve been looking at restaurants for sale but don’t know where to begin.
-The Business Exchange created an extensive list of questions so you know what is involved in buying a restaurant for sale in Florida.
+The Business Exchange created an extensive list of questions so you know what is involved in buying a restaurant for sale.

 Maybe you are debating, should I buy a business in the restaurant industry or should I start one from scratch?
 What are the pros and cons of buying an existing restaurant anyway?